(Last Updated 08/19/2025)

 Date Labeling Regulations

-A patchwork of state regulations around date labeling causes confusion that leads to over three million tons of consumer surplus food each year.
+A patchwork of state regulations around date labeling causes confusion that leads to over four million tons of wasted food each year.
 Here, you can learn more about these issues, compare state regulations, and find potential solutions to date labeling policy.

 Take the Quiz